markaleksanderh/daily-billable/README.md

 - Get list of users with billable hours < 8 from Harvest
 - Check date input is in correct format before requesting absences
 - Replace date input with date selector
+- Refactor leave types set to check absence is not one of an invalid type